It is super sad for me to read home-made suet recipes because nearly all of them are dangerous for birds, even deadly.

 Salmonella is just one of several pathogens that can be spread at the bird buffet.
 Others are: conjunctivitis, avian pox, aspergillosis, trichomoniasis, and coccidia, along with internal parasites, mites, and feather lice.
 However, not ALL birds carry these pathogens (just like not all people carry the cold virus).
 In fact, studies show that only a few birds actually carry the Salmonella bacteria.

-Salmonella is highly contagious, and one reason it is is the length of time it can survive in the environment (say a bird feeder).
-The FDA reports that Salmonella can, "survive several weeks in dry environments and several months in wet environments."
+Salmonella is highly contagious because it survives in the environment (say a bird feeder) for a long time- "several weeks in dry environments and several months in wet environments" (FDA).
 In contrast, Conjunctivitis survives from "hours to a few days" according to Dr. Hochachka.
-The good news is that we can play a key role in reducing the number of pathogens that might be congregating at our feeders simply by regularly cleaning them.

 Salmonella causes lesions and inflammation throughout the digestive track and esophagus.
 It can enter the bloodstream and affect the organs and the brain.
 Once in the brain it causes cognitive impairment, which is why sick birds act "tame" and you can get so close to them.
 Birds ultimately die from starvation, being unable to absorb the nutrients they need, or organ failure.